 As our population and urban areas expand, the pressure on our natural areas grows, increasing the threat and effects of weed infestation.
-The City is actively involved in the restoration, rehabilitation and maintenance of natural areas through weed control and native tree planting.
+We are actively involved in the restoration, rehabilitation and maintenance of natural areas through weed control and native tree planting.

 Our natural areas are important environmental assets for the Gold Coast and also provide opportunities for nature-based recreation.
-The City seeks to protect and manage these areas sustainably through Natural Area Management Plans.
+We seek to protect and manage these areas sustainably through Natural Area Management Plans.

 The City has been successful in applying for and obtaining Green Army projects to improve and restore our valuable natural areas through assisted weed control and revegetation activities.